pingcap/docs-cn/tiflash/tiflash-disaggregated-and-s3.md

     - GetObjectTagging
     - PutBucketLifecycle

-2. Add a [lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) to the prepared S3 bucket for cleaning up deleted data:

-    ```shell
-    "ID": "tiflash-clean",
-    "Expiration": {
-        "Days": 1
-    },
-    "Filter": {
-        "And": {
-            "Tags": [
-                {
-                    "Value": "tiflash_deleted",
-                    "Key": "true"
-                }
-            ]
-        }
-    }
-    ```

-3. Make sure that there are no TiFlash nodes in the TiDB cluster.
+2. Make sure that your TiDB cluster has no TiFlash nodes deployed using the coupled storage and compute architecture.
 If any, set the TiFlash replica count of all tables to `0` and then remove all TiFlash nodes.
 For example:

     ```sql
     SELECT * FROM INFORMATION_SCHEMA.TIFLASH_REPLICA; # Query all tables with TiFlash replicas